-We are #beautyaddict‘s and our latest #facesparkles were inspired by the 17th century... what we do now were once called #beautypatches then and have gone in and of style for centuries.
-They came in many shapes, such as stars, circles, and squares, and their placement on the face had specific meaning.
-For example, one by the mouth implied flirtatiousness, and one on the right cheek meant that the woman was married... more on that later.
+Beauty Addicts that we are our latest addition to the "Face Sparkles" family inspired by the 17th century.
+Our Face Sparkles were once named "Beauty Patches" and have gone in and of style for centuries.
+They came in many shapes, such as stars, circles, and squares, and their placement on the face had a specific meaning.
+For example, one by the mouth implied flirtatiousness, and one on the right cheek meant that the woman was married.

 The beauty patch took off at a time when French men and women alike wore extensive makeup, including white powder in their hair and white paint on their faces, accented with rouge on the cheeks and bright vermillion lipstick.
 Religious conservatives and other cultural critics, particularly those in more pious England, frequently denounced the dishonesty of cosmetics like patches.